linkarzu/linkarzu.github.io/_posts/macos/2025-01-16-ubersitch-simple-bar.md

 title: Ubersitch simple-bar vs SketchyBar
 description: >-
-  I've been a SketchyBar user for quite some time now, I love it, but I recently discovered the simple-bar Ubersicht widget
+  I've been a SketchyBar user for quite some time now, I love it, but I recently discovered the simple-bar uebersicht widget
 image:
   path: ../../assets/img/imgs/250111-thux-markdown-setup-2025.avif
 date: '2025-01-16 06:10:00 +0000'